magento/devdocs/src/_includes/cloud/error-codes.md

 ## Warning Errors

-Warning errors indicate a problem with the Magento Commerce Cloud project configuration such as incorrect, deprecated, unsupported, or missing configuration settings for optional features that can affect site operation.
+Warning errors indicate a problem with the {{ site.data.var.ece }} project configuration such as incorrect, deprecated, unsupported, or missing configuration settings for optional features that can affect site operation.
 Although a warning does not cause deployment failure, you should review warning messages and update the configuration to resolve them.

 ### Build stage